 The Dividend Report

-For over three years, I have been working towards the same goal.
-I want my average dividend income to provide $1,500/month.
-As I solidify my path to financial independence, I want dividends to be 25-33% of my monthly retirement income.
+For over four years, I have been working towards the same goal.
+I want my monthly dividend income to average $1,500/month and provide 25-33% of my monthly retirement income.
 This goal may be revised upwards over time.
 I track my dividend income with Personal Capital and store the data on a Google Sheet.

 In case you were wondering, real estate will provide the rest of my retirement income.